ridash2005/Systolic-Array-based-Hardware-Accelerator-for-CNNs/README.md

-# Systolic Array based Neural Network Hardware Accelerator
+# Systolic Array based Hardware Accelerator for CNNs

 ## Description
 This repository is an RTL implementation of a parameterizable systolic array accelerator designed for efficient matrix multiplication using serialized input/output interfaces.
 The project includes a complete and fully verified RTL design along with comprehensive testbenches for functional simulation, including both parallel and serialized data flow verification.